-Of the tools designed and provided by the company, mobile recording stations are a flagship product.
+Of the tools designed and provided by the company, mobile recording stations are essential.
 They are used to collect data and to help manage citizens’ civil statuses, voting and border identity control, and they contain a data collection application, a high-definition camera and a fingerprint reader.
 Powerful and easily transportable, they can also be equipped with a fingerprint reader capable of reading all four fingers and the thumb.
 They meet the most demanding requirements in biometrics.

-Semlex, a Major International Company with Strong Values
+Semlex, a major International Company with Strong Values

 Semlex is the first company to have implemented electronic and/or biometric security solutions in Africa, in the Ivory Coast in 1999 and in 2001 in Chad.

 The company has contracts with other member nations of the Economic Community of Western African States (ECOWAS), including Guinea Conakry, Guinea-Bissau, Senegal and Niger.
 In 2015, after a call for competition, Semlex was awarded the contract to produce the passport for the Democratic Republic of Congo.
 The company stood out from its competitors because of its 20 years of experience in biometrics, its role as a pioneer in Africa, the way it operates and because it listens to its customers.
 It is a true partnership, implemented with the countries while taking their financial situation into consideration.